cloudtools/ssh-cert-authority/USAGE.rst

       Permissions: map[permit-agent-forwarding: permit-port-forwarding: permit-pty:]
       Valid for public key: 1c:fd:36:27:db:48:3f:ad:e2:fe:55:45:67:b1:47:99
       Valid from 2015-03-31 08:21:39 -0700 PDT - 2015-03-31 10:21:39 -0700 PDT
-    Type 'yes' if you'd like to sign this cert request
+    Type 'yes' if you'd like to sign this cert request, 'reject' to reject it, anything else to cancel

 Inspect every field and compare it to what you know about who is requesting this certificate and why.
 I'll provide a brief explanation of these here